Blue-Green Deployment with Traffic Steering for Phased Rollouts

 A10 customers can also gain precisely targeted phased rollouts without any effort on the development side.
-Set and change the traffic split rule from the A10 Lightning ADS user interface, where you can also monitor health and success metrics for both deployments.
+Set and change the traffic split rule from the A10 Harmony Portal user interface, where you can also monitor health and success metrics for both deployments.
 As confidence in the green release increases, you can drive more traffic to it.
 If problems arise, direct all traffic back to the blue release.

 Here is how the flow works:

-Integrating with Lightning ADS requires no code change on the customer’s end.
+Integrating with Lightning ADC requires no code change on the customer’s end.
 Other than phased roll out, A10 customers get many other benefits like advanced load balancing and content switching, application acceleration, protection against attacks and more.

 Free 30-Day Trial